zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab4.md

 1. Navigate to **Code > Repository** and edit `.gitlab-ci.yml`.

-1. Define a `build` stage by pasting this in your `.gitlab-ci.yml`, at the top of the stages list, before the `-test` stage.
-Make sure it has the same indentation as the existing `- test` entry beneath it:
+1. Define a `build` stage by pasting this in your `.gitlab-ci.yml`, at the top of the stages list, before the `test` stage.
+Make sure it has the same indentation as the existing `test` stage beneath it:

     ```yml
     stages: